 Application Icons Description IP Display & Generator IP Generator and IP Display Applications: Use the Generator function to send an ST 2110 test stream for checking a receiver device and signal path.
 Alternately, use the Display function to send the tiled PRISM display as an ST 2110 stream for multiviewer applications.
 This application is available only on the 200 and 300 versions of MPS, MPD, and MPP.
+Note: The IP Display function is not available on MPI and MPX products.
 SDI Generator SDI Generator Application: Provides an SDI test signal to check the receiver device and signal path.